Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Changing of the Guard

-The Changing of the Guard in London is a ceremonial change of guard ceremony performed by the Royal Guard.
+The Changing of the Guard in London is a changing of the guard ceremony performed by the Royal Guard.
 It is a parade that takes place in the mornings and is one of the most famous and important tourist attractions in London.

 Westminster Abbey